The dangers of belly fat and 4 ways to lose it

-Calculating your Body Mass Index (BMI)4 is a common way to establish whether you are overweight.
-Maintaining a healthy weight is one of the most important things you can do to look after your health.5
+Calculating your Body Mass Index (BMI) is a common way to establish whether you are overweight.
+Maintaining a healthy weight is one of the most important things you can do to look after your health.

-However, it’s actually possible to be within a healthy BMI range, but still be carrying visceral fat around your middle.6
+However, it’s actually possible to be within a healthy BMI range, but still be carrying visceral fat around your middle.

+Fat is an essential macronutrient that our bodies need to function.
+However, fat becomes an issue when we eat too much and when we eat the wrong kinds.
 If you want to know if you have too much belly fat, you should also consider your waist measurement.
-A healthy waist circumference for men is less than 94cm (37 inches), while for women it's less than 80cm (32 inches).2
+A healthy waist circumference for men is less than 94cm (37 inches), while for women it's less than 80cm (32 inches).

 4 ways to reduce belly fat

 There is no such thing as a ‘belly fat diet plan’, however eating a well-balanced diet rich in nutrients is a crucial step towards improving your overall wellbeing.